We tested popular NDD brokers for 10+ factors & have listed the best ECN brokers for South Africans that are regulated by FSCA, FCA or ASIC.

 On the other hand, No Dealing Desks (NDDs) i.e. STP ECN brokers, don’t not take the opposite side of your order, instead they connect you with other market participants.
 They either charge a small commission per trade or apply a mark-up on the spreads for the revenue.

-6 Best ECN brokers in South Africa for 2020
+List of 6 Best ECN brokers in South Africa for 2021

 Here we have listed only the ASIC FCA, and FSCA regulated ECN brokers, that have a transparent NDD model and offer STP or ECN type accounts.